Neural Style Transfer: A Review: Evaluation Methodology

-\paragraph{1) Results of Slow Neural Style Transfer.} Following the content \& style images, the first block contains the results of Gatys et al.'s Slow NST algorithm based on online image optimisation \cite{gatys2016image}.
+\textbf{1) Results of IOB-NST.} Following the content and style images, Figure~\ref{fig:qualitativeresult1} contains the results of Gatys et al.'s IOB-NST algorithm based on online image optimisation \cite{gatys2016image}.
 The style transfer process is computationally expensive, but in contrast, the results are appealing in visual quality.
 Therefore, the algorithm of Gatys \etal is usually regarded as the gold-standard method in the community of NST.

-\paragraph{2) Results of PSPM Fast Style Transfer.} The second block shows the results of Per-Style-Per-Model Fast NST algorithms (Section \ref{sect:fastMethod}).
+\textbf{2) Results of PSPM-MOB-NST.} Figure~\ref{fig:qualitativeresult1} shows the results of \emph{Per-Style-Per-Model} MOB-NST algorithms (Section \ref{sect:fastMethod}).
 Each model only fits one style.
 It can be noticed that the stylised results of Ulyanov \etal \cite{ulyanov2016texture} and Johnson \etal \cite{Johnson2016perceptual} are somewhat similar.
 This is not surprising since they share a similar idea and only differ in their detailed network architectures.
 For the results of Li and Wand \cite{li2016precomputed}, the results are sightly less impressive.
 Since \cite{li2016precomputed} is based on Generative Adversarial Network (GAN), to some extent, the training process is not that stable.
 But we believe that GAN-based style transfer is a very promising direction, and there are already some other GAN-based works \cite{azadi2018multi,zhang2017style,zhu2017unpaired} (Section~\ref{sect:improvementextensions}) in the field of NST.